adhikaripb/Meta-Review-Word-Cloud-in-a-Shape/README.md

 - The title prefix include constraints and max font size for reference.

 ## Essential Notes
 - For a reliable frequency-to-word-size generation, font-size needs to be customized.
-For that reason, the script out the font-size at each run.
-The user is expected to check and calibrate the font size prented by for each word-cloudof a term and its respective frequency in the csv file
+For that reason, the script prints the font-sizes of the terms/genes at each run.
+The user is expected to check and calibrate the font size of each term/tene to its respective frequency saved (by the script) in the csv file
 - Please cite the following publication when referred
   - Adhikari PB, Kasahara RD.
 An Overview on MADS Box Members in Plants: A Meta-Review.
 International Journal of Molecular Sciences.
 2024; 25(15):8233. https://doi.org/10.3390/ijms25158233